nasermirzaei89/nasermirzaei89.github.io/_posts/2018-08-24-treat-your-love-like-your-social-friends.md

 Because partners **expect** from each other.
 Yes, this is the only thing that causes to a heavy argument in couples.

 We have long life friends, but our relationship with our love is about six month.
-Many girls/boys were our social friends; but when they became our love our relation broke.
+Many girls/boys were our social friends, but when they became our love our relation broke.

 Why we can be in a long relationship with our social friends with short annoyance; but we cut with our love very fast?